 This lovely woodland wreath is quite an ambitious project!
 It consists of many different elements that require a bit of planning and time.
 But the result is glorious!
 What a beautiful wreath to hang on your door!
 The simple color scheme adds to the elegance of the design.
 And everywhere you look you'll discover some new and different treasures between the leaves and flowers!
 Those owls and hedgehogs are so cute!

 The pattern is spread out over twelve (!) parts with very clear and detailed instructions on how to crochet the different items and put them all together.
-There is a patterns for all the separate elements: the wreath itself, generic leaves, oak leaves and acorns, ivy, holly, mistletoe, fir cones, toadstools, fat flowers, blue bells and, ofcourse, the little hedgehog and owl creatures nestling amidst all the greenery!
+There is a pattern for all the separate elements: the wreath itself, generic leaves, oak leaves and acorns, ivy, holly, mistletoe, fir cones, toadstools, fat flowers, blue bells and, of course, the little hedgehog and owl creatures nestling amidst all the greenery!

-This is a very happy looking autumn wreath!
+This is a very happy-looking autumn wreath!
 It just oozes the fall atmosphere and makes you want to reach for your pumpkin-spiced latte.
-All the different element have beautiful autumn colors that blend together well.
+All the different elements have beautiful autumn colors that blend together well.
 And the design doesn't have too many little separate items that might put you off even getting started on it!
 It is the perfect blend between fun to crochet and quick awesome results!

 The pattern is very clear and includes instructions for the small and large maple leaves (which even by themselves are already stunning!), alternative maple leaves, small and large oak leaves, acorn, pumpkin and, of course, the bow!